 Selections from the Collection 2015-2016 highlights works of art acquired during the Changarrito Residencies at the Mexic-Arte Museum.

-Obra Gráfica: Selections From the Mexic-Arte Museum Print Collection features the Museum’s growing collection of historical and contemporary prints by Latina/o and Latin American artists with works that encompass a diverse range of techniques and subject matter.
+Obra Gráfica: Selections From the Mexic-Arte Museum Print Collection features the Museum’s growing collection of historical and contemporary prints by Latina/o and Latin American artists.

-The exhibit represents the Mexic-Arte Museum’s quest, spanning more three decades, to inform the public about the significance of the celebration.
-Over the years, the Museum presented ElDia de los Muertos exhibitions, performances, street festivals, videos, murals, installations, processions, publications and other manifestations.
+The exhibit represents the Mexic-Arte Museum’s quest, which spanned more than three decades, to inform the public about the significance of the celebration.
+This project illustrates the impact that Mexic-Arte Museum has made in the Austin community.

-Selections from the Mexic-Arte Museum Contemporary Art Collection will showcase the recent contemporary acquisitions of the Mexic-Arte Museum.
+Selections from the Mexic-Arte Museum Contemporary Art Collection showcases the contemporary acquisitions of the Mexic-Arte Museum.

-Works from the Bank of America Collection, organized by the National Museum of Mexican Art in collaboration with Bank of America Corporation, is a unique exhibition of one of the most extensive corporate collections in the U.S. and takes a close look at the paintings, prints, and photographs created over the past 80 years.
+Miradas: Ancient Roots in Modern and Contemporary Mexican Art, is a unique exhibition of one of the most extensive corporate collections in the U.S. and takes a close look at the paintings, prints, and photographs created over the past 80 years.

-Mexic-Arte Museum will invite community members and visual artists to celebrate the Día de los Muertos (Day of the Dead) holiday (November 1–2).
-To honor the dead, artists will create ornate altars consisting of traditional adornments such as cempasuchitl (marigolds), foodstuffs, and memorabilia commemorating a deceased individual.
+Mexic-Arte Museum invited community members and visual artists to celebrate the Día de los Muertos (Day of the Dead) holiday (November 1–2).
+To honor the dead, artists will create ornate altars consisting of traditional adornments.

 In conjunction with YLA 19, Women of the Serie Project highlights women artists who have participated in the Serie Project, Inc. residency program.

-Now in its nineteenth year, the next YLA exhibition Y, Qué? will be guest curated by the Más Rudas Chicana Collective; Ruth Buentello, Sarah Castillo, Kristin Gamez, and Mari Hernandez.
-In a time where the validity and necessity of Latina art is in question in contemporary art, Y, Qué? (“and what!”) is a bold gesture of unflinching existence as well as an affirmation of the state of multiple identities.
+The 19th annual YLA exhibition Y, Qué? was guest curated by the Más Rudas Chicana Collective.
+Y, Qué? (“and what!”) is a bold gesture of unflinching existence as well as an affirmation of the state of multiple identities.

-The Community Altars exhibition will display local artists, school groups and activists revisiting their family members, friends and loved ones who have passed.
-El Dia de los Muertos (Day of the Dead) heralds the returning of the dead to Earth during November 1 and 2
+The Community Altars exhibition displays local artists, school groups, and activists revisiting their family members, friends, and loved ones who have passed.

 In 1993, Sam Coronado founded the Serie Project, a non-profit Latino arts organization dedicated to the fine art of serigraphy.
-Since its inception, the Serie Project’s annual AIR (Artist in Residence) program invites artists to learn the serigraph printmaking technique and create a limited edition of prints under the guidance of a Master Printer.
+Serie Project XX features prints created by artists a part of the residency program.

 In the Mexic-Arte Museum’s main gallery, Masked: Changing Identities showcases modern Mexican regional masks and their varies uses in folkloric narratives, religious practices, regional pageantry and popular art.